MicrosoftDocs/win32/desktop-src/NetMon2/compareaddresses.md

 ---
-Description: 'The CompareAddresses function compares two addresses, indicating that one of the addresses is greater than, less than, or equal to the other address.' ms.assetid: '76ff37d2-714f-4bac-adcc-eab78c8f25d3'
+Description: The CompareAddresses function compares two addresses, indicating that one of the addresses is greater than, less than, or equal to the other address. ms.assetid: 76ff37d2-714f-4bac-adcc-eab78c8f25d3
 title: CompareAddresses function
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CompareAddresses function